 If you’re currently enrolled in an Ontario high school, ask your guidance counsellor to transmit your grades directly to ontariocolleges.ca.
 Out-of-province students will need to obtain and send an official transcript to ontariocolleges.ca themselves.

 Home-schooled applicants must meet the admission requirements including pre-requisite courses and completion of high school diploma.
-Home-schooled applicants must provide the appropriate pre-requisite courses on official transcript from an accredited institution.
+Home-schooled applicants must provide the appropriate pre-requisite courses on an official transcript from an accredited institution.
 Home-schooled applicants may be asked to write an admissions test to gain entry into our programs.

-Check your online application after final first-semester marks, second-semester mid-terms, and final marks are issued to ensure your grades have been sent and are accurate.
+Check your online application after final first semester marks, second semester mid-terms, and final marks are issued to ensure your grades have been sent and are accurate.

 If you’re planning to use your international transcripts to meet admission requirements for a program at Georgian College, you’ll need to have your documents evaluated for equivalency at an approved provider of credential evaluation services before applying.
 Providers are:

 These organizations provide various services related to translating and/or determining Canadian equivalents to academic credentials received internationally.